soda3x/WindowsTerminalSettings/README.md

 # WindowsTerminalSettings

-## Let's make using the command prompt in Windows more fun.
+## Let's make using the command prompt in Windows more fun!

 ### Features
 * Acrylic